 Backstory and Context

-Though he was born free and well read, living in the South still had many disadvantages.
-Without the protection of a father, Christopher Payne was forced into servitude under the Confederate Army until 1864.5 He was then employed as a farmhand by Vincent Swinny near Summers County, West Virginia until the end of the war.
+Though he was born free and well-read, opportunities were limited for an African American boy like Payne who lacked the support and protection of a father, In addition, Payne was forced into servitude under the Confederate Army until 1864.5 He was then employed as a farmhand by Vincent Swinny near Summers County, West Virginia until the end of the war.
 While employed under Swinny, he met and married his wife, Ann Hargo.2 After the war, Payne traveled to Charleston, West Virginia, where he continued to work and attend night classes.
 As a result, he was among the first individuals of color to become certified to teach public school.
 Payne went on to teach in Monroe, Mercer, and Summers counties.3

 Keeping with this momentum, Payne garnered more influence in the affairs of the state.
 In 1889 he was appointed Deputy Collector of Internal Revenue for the state of West Virginia until 1893.
-It is during this time, in 1890 that he received an honorary Doctor of Divinity degree from the State University of Kentucky.2 He also aided Byrd Tillerman in persuading the legislature to establish the West Virginia Colored Institute, now known as West Virginia State University, in 1891.1 His accomplishments continued in 1896 when he became the first African-American to serve in the West Virginia House of Delegates and in 1903 when he was appointed by President Theodore Roosevelt as Consul General to the Danish West Indies.7 It was in the Danish West Indies Islands that Dr. Christopher Payne died on December 5, 1925.6
+It is during this time, in 1890 that he received an honorary Doctor of Divinity degree from the State University of Kentucky.2 He also aided Byrd Tillerman in persuading the legislature to establish the West Virginia Colored Institute, now known as West Virginia State University, in 1891.1 His accomplishments continued in 1896 when he became the first African-American to serve in the West Virginia House of Delegates and in 1903 when he was appointed by President Theodore Roosevelt as Consul General to the Danish West Indies.7 Payne died in the Danish West Indies Islands on December 5, 1925.6

 2Pegues, Albert Witherspoon.
 Our Baptist Ministers and Schools.
 Springfield, MA.
 Willey & Company, 1892.